phthom/ContainerOrchestration/3-KubernetesLab.md

 Keep **mycluster** as the name of your cluster

-The default cluster type is **free**.
+The default cluster type is **standard**.
+So you have to select the **free** cluster type.
 Next time, you can create a standard cluster and define additional customizations, like how many worker nodes are in the cluster.

 ![image-20190118145903795](images/image-20190118145903795-7819943.png)